aaromalonline/liberate-atcs/README.md

 - Multiple sensor inputs & Minimal hardware implimentation

 ## 💻 How it works?
-- **Sensor + Encoder** - When ON, The ADXL345 accelerometer records muscle twitches as 3-axis accelerations, which are encoded into clicks (0/1) using baseline calibration and filtering algorithms.
+- **Sensor + Encoder** - When ON, The ADXL345 accelerometer records muscle twitches as 3-axis accelerations, which are encoded into clicks (0/1) using baseline calibration and filtering algorithms such as edge detection & debouncing filters.
 - **Data Transmission** - Data is sent serially/wirelessly via ESP32 to the python application using I2C, where the user can control a keyboard interface using the decoded twitch clicks.
 - **Dynamic Keyboard Interface in PyQt5** - Provides a moving highlight bar which spans across the rows of keyboard alternatively allowing the user to twitch to select a row and to select the key using the next twitch on circulating highlight.